 Similar techniques to those used by penguins to swim quickly and easily are now being used to cut fuel use and pollution by ships.

-To mark World Population Day, Inside Energy visits the world’s 7 billionth baby to find out what life is like for her.
+To mark 2015 World Population Day, Inside Energy visited the world’s 7 billionth baby to find out what life has been like for her.

 How a training programme in Patagonia gives people new skills for the growing local energy industry.

 See how China is taking action to reduce air pollution, using renewable energy and replacing coal-fired plants with cleaner gas-fired plants.

 See how ocean scientists are using energy industry technology to reveal life in deep water.